 Climate Change Science Institute and Environmental Sciences Division

 Oak Ridge National Laboratory

 Oak Ridge TN 37831-6301

-Financial support was provided by the National Science Foundation (NSF) Vulnerability of Permafrost Carbon Research Coordination Network grant 955713, with continued support from the NSF Research Synthesis and Knowledge Transfer in a Changing Arctic: Science Support for the Study of Environmental Arctic Change grant 1331083.
-Additional funding came from the Department of Energy, Office of Science, Office of Biological and Environmental Research, Terrestrial Ecosystem Science program (DE-SC0006982); United Kingdom Natural Environment Research Council (NE/K000179/1); German Research Foundation (Excellence cluster CliSAP); Department of Ecosystem Biology, Grant agency of South Bohemian University, GAJU project numbers 146/2013/P and 146/2013/D; NSF Office of Polar Programs (1312402); NSF Division of Environmental Biology (0423385 and 1026843); European Union (FP-7-ENV-2011, project PAGE21, contract number 282700); Academy of Finland (project CryoN, decision number 132 045); Academy of Finland (project COUP, decision number 291691; part of the European Union Joint Programming Initiative, Climate); University of Eastern Finland (project FiWER); Maj and Tor Nessling Foundation; and Nordic Center of Excellence (project DeFROST).
+Financial support was provided by the National Science Foundation (NSF) Vulnerability of Permafrost Carbon Research Coordination Network grant 955713, with continued support from the NSF Research Synthesis, and Knowledge Transfer in a Changing Arctic: Science Support for the Study of Environmental Arctic Change grant 1331083.
+Additional funding came from the Terrestrial Ecosystem Science (TES) program of the Office of Biological and Environmental Research (BER), within the U.S. Department of Energy (DOE) Office of Science (DE-SC0006982) to E.A.G.S.; United Kingdom Natural Environment Research Council (NE/K000179/1); German Research Foundation (Excellence cluster CliSAP); Department of Ecosystem Biology, Grant agency of South Bohemian University, GAJU project numbers 146/2013/P and 146/2013/D; NSF Office of Polar Programs (1312402); NSF Division of Environmental Biology (0423385 and 1026843); European Union (FP-7-ENV-2011, project PAGE21, contract number 282700); Academy of Finland (project CryoN, decision number 132 045); Academy of Finland (project COUP, decision number 291691; part of the European Union Joint Programming Initiative, Climate); University of Eastern Finland (project FiWER); Maj and Tor Nessling Foundation; and Nordic Center of Excellence (project DeFROST).